 Nissan Leaf review - Engines, performance and drive

 Just like the first-generation Leaf, this model is at its most relaxing when the conditions and traffic around you are at their most stressful.
 In town, the e-Pedal system (fitted to every model) really comes into its own – allowing you to drive using just one pedal.
-There’s a similar system in the BMW i3, but Nissan’s version goes further, engaging the brake if it needs to.
+There’s a similar system in the (now discontinued) BMW i3, but Nissan’s version goes further, engaging the brake if it needs to.